 Looking to take some fun day-trips to help entertain your little one over the summer holiday but don’t want to venture too far outside the city?
 Ellen Duckenfield shares some of her favourite spots around Haarlem.

 Three years ago, while pregnant with my second child and living in a one-room apartment, my partner and I found ourselves faced with a dilemma: should we sacrifice space and any chance at a garden and stay in Amsterdam, or risk the provinces, gaining space but potentially sacrificing our image of ourselves as the worldly-wise urbanites we obviously thought we were?

 When you live in the city, being outside of it is a scary prospect.
 What we actually found was more outdoor space and the welcoming town of Haarlem.
-There even other international families on our street!
-We may have lost some of the hustle and bustle of the city, but we've discovered a new found love of the country.
+There were even other international families on our street!
+We may have lost some of the hustle and bustle of the city, but we’ve discovered a new found love of the country.

 Now that the holidays are here and your local paddling-pool is bursting to the brim, here is a quick round up of my favourite family day trips in my ‘adopted’ neck of the woods.

 ‘t Wed: A natural lake in the dunes, a friend of mine describes ‘t Wed as Ibiza for children (without the commercialism, banana-jet-skis or drug-fuelled full moon parties that is!)
 Being such a kids’ paradise, be warned it is always busy in the summer.